Sirimavo Bandaranaike: First Premiership (1960–1965)

 On 21 July 1960, following a landslide victory for the Freedom Party, Bandaranaike was sworn in as the first female prime minister in the world, as well as Minister of Defence and External Affairs.
 As she was not an elected member of parliament at the time, but leader of the party holding the majority in parliament, the constitution required her to become a member of Parliament within three months if she was to continue holding office as prime minister.
 To make a place for her, Manameldura Piyadasa de Zoysa resigned his seat in the Senate.
 On 5 August 1960, Governor General Goonetilleke appointed Bandaranaike to the Senate of Ceylon, the upper house of Parliament.

 Initially, she struggled to navigate the issues facing the country, relying on her cabinet member and nephew, Felix Dias Bandaranaike.
 Opponents made dismissive comments about her "kitchen cabinet": she would continue to face similar sexism while in office.

 To further her husband's policy of nationalising key sectors of the economy, Bandaranaike established a corporation with public-private shareholders, taking control of seven newspapers.
 She nationalised banking, foreign trade, and insurance, as well as the petroleum industry.
 In taking over the Bank of Ceylon and establishing branches of the newly created People's Bank, Bandaranaike aimed to provide services to communities with no previous banking facilities, spurring local business development.

 In December 1960, Bandaranaike nationalised all the parochial schools that were receiving state funding.
 In doing so she curtailed the influence of the Catholic minority, who tended to be members of the economic and political elite, and extended the influence of Buddhist groups.

-In January 1961, Bandaranaike implemented a law making Sinhala the official language, replacing English.
-This action caused wide discontent among the more than two million Tamil-speakers.
-Urged on by members of the Federal Party, a campaign of civil disobedience began in the provinces with Tamil majorities.
-Bandaranaike's response was to declare a state of emergency and send in troops to restore peace.